Hand-Picked Daily GUN DEALS

 One of the biggest complaints about smaller guns is the increased role physics plays during recoil.
 Smaller and lighter handguns tend to produce a little more muzzle flip in common defensive calibers.

-Sig Sauer addressed that issue with the P365 X-Macro.
+Sig Sauer addressed that issue with the P365 X-Macro Comp.
 This gun is yet another great member of the ever-growing and wildly popular P365 lineup.

 Keep in mind this version is closer to the order of a G19 in comparison, so it isn't nearly as small as the standard P365.
 However, with that size, Sig was able to achieve an impressive 17+1 capacity in a gun that is still only about 1 inch wide.

-With the integral compensator at the end of the slide, the gasses are routed up at the end of the muzzle, providing counter-acting force.
+With the integral compensator at the end of the slide, the gases are routed up at the end of the muzzle, providing a counteracting force.
 Combined with a low slide mass, this makes follow-up shots easier than most other guns.

 Best Compact Pistols Wyatt XMacro

-Despite not having a stellar trigger (it isn't bad by any means), when we had all of these guns next to each other, this was arguably the fastest-shooting gun on the table.
-The only thing that was in the same realm of speed was the Staccato CS.
+Despite not having a stellar trigger (it isn't bad by any means), it is arguably one of the fastest-shooting guns in this category.
+It is in the same realm of speed as the Staccato HD C3.6 and the S&W M&P Carry Comp.

 The P365 X-Macro has the highest capacity-to-width ratio on the market.
 Combined with good accuracy and flat-shooting characteristics, it is a clear contender for best-in-class compact.
 Our amazing cameraman, Jonny, uses this gun as his EDC.